-For more information see Copies of Birth, Death, or Marriage Record on the Rhode Island Department of Health website.
+For more information, see the Rhode Island Department of Health.

 Embalming is a process in which blood is drained from the body and replaced with fluids that delay disintegration.
 Embalming is rarely necessary; refrigeration serves the same purpose.

-In addition, a body must be embalmed if it will be shipped by common carrier, such as an airplane or train.
+Rhode Island usually offers an option of either embalming or refrigeration; a body that's held longer than 48 hours after death must be either embalmed or refrigerated.
+But if a body will be shipped by a common carrier, such as an airplane or train, it must be embalmed.
 If embalming is not possible, the body must be enclosed in a "strong, sealed outer case."
-(Title 216 Department of Health Chapter 40 Professional Licensing and Facility Regulations Subchapter 05 Professional Licensing Part 25 Embalmers, Funeral Directors, and Funeral Service Establishments § 25.5.6.)
+(R.I.
+Code R. §216-40-25.5.6.)

 Burial.
 No law requires a casket for burial.
 However, you should check with the cemetery; it may have rules requiring a certain type of container.